kekse1/ansi.js/README.md

 The [polyfill](js/polyfill.js) is important since I created this project within another one, where I massively extended the base functions/objects, etc.

-Since I'm using this one also there, I decided not to change the sources, but provide this polyfill here, with only the extensions which are really necessary here. ..
-Saves time and space.

 ## Colors
 This is where this project 'began' (after many other attempts, mostyle within my [**`v4`**](https://github.com/kekse1/v4/)/[**`lib.js`**](https://github.com/kekse1/lib.js/)).